rkimura47/python-mdd/README.md

 Some notable quirks of this particular containerized setup:

+- [pre-commit](https://pre-commit.com/) is configured to enforce
+  type-checking and linting.
+In particular, **`.git/hooks/pre-commit` is OVERWRITTEN on container start-up**.
+If you wish to customize `pre-commit` (or disable it), you can do so by modifying `docker/start-notebook.d/20-configure-pre-commit.sh` or adding additional startup scripts.
 - `nbdev_preview` is configured to output to `0.0.0.0:3000` (and will say so in the console output), but it’s actually outputting to `localhost:3000` (from the perspective of the host machine).
 This is